JessicaLDaley/JessicaLDaley/README.md

 ## Jessica's Github 🪐
 Hey!👋
-I'm Jess and a junior full-stack developer.
+I'm Jess and a junior front end developer.
 I recently graduated from Uconn's School of Engineering Coding Bootcamp and I'm excited to build my professional career.

 <a href="https://jessicaldaley.github.io/my-portfolio/">My portfolio built with React</a>